Health Office Information

-If your child needs to be out of school for surgery/illness/accident, please notify your child’s health office so that we can complete a treatment plan to insure their safe return to school.
+If your child needs to be out of school for surgery/illness/accident, please notify your child’s nurse’s office so that a treatment plan to ensure their safe return to school can be completed.

-Your child may excused from gym and/or recess for 1 week with a note from a parent/guardian stating the reason for such.
+Your child may be excused from physical education and/or recess for two (2) consecutive classes with a note from a parent/guardian stating the reason for such.

-If your child needs to remain out of gym and/or recess for longer than 1 week, a signed note from a licensed health care provider will be required.
+If your child needs to remain out of physical education and/or recess for longer than two (2) consecutive classes, a note signed from a Physician, Certified Nurse Practitioner or Physician’s Assistant will be required thereafter.

 That note should include the following: